-Lab exercises are due, in lab, at the beginning of your next class meeting - when you start the next lab (see tentative schedule below - and updated on Bb).
+Lab exercises are due, in lab, at the beginning of your next class meeting - when you start the next lab (see tentative schedule below).
 There is a 20% deduction per day if the lab is late.
 Submitting the lab after the start of class on the same day it is due is considered late as well and will be subjected to a small penalty.
 This policy will be strictly enforced.
 If you miss a class session, do not wait until the next meeting to hand in your lab assignment.
 If I am not available to accept your late lab, please send me pictures of each completed lab page showing me it is complete.
-This will "stop the clock," and bring your lab to the next class.
+This will "stop the clock."